CiscoDevNet/intersight-powershell/docs/Get-IntersightApplianceGroupOpStatus.md

 ```

 ### -Name
-Specifies the name of the VirtualizationIweDvswitch.
+Specifies the name of the ApplianceGroupOpStatus.

 ```yaml
 Type: String